On Arguments and Arguants: Reason, Reasoning, and Reasoners

 I think the inspiration of Kurt Gödel and his work will be increasingly enjoyed for generations, centuries, and even millennia to come.
 He is a wonderful monument to the capacity of human achievement, and a platonic sherpa showing us that transcendent experience is available at the place where logical obsession meets beautiful composition — where Truth meets beauty.

-I’m honored to contribute in this small way, and I’d like to deeply thank the numerous parties who were involved in making this happen (to my knowledge): CB, SR, HH, RD, JP, LG, and CG.
+I’m honored to contribute to the repair, and I’d like to deeply thank the numerous parties who were involved in making this happen (to my knowledge): CB, SR, HH, RD, JP, LG, and CG.

 While slightly bound by the constraint of the previous markings — particularly from a medium to long term wear consideration — I think it turned out quite well!